<> <> <> <>

 In many cases, PE can happen within 30 seconds to a minute of sex but for some men, ejaculation may occur before penetration.

-It's important to note here that most sexual experiences aren't anything like the movies — the average time it takes before a man ejaculates is between four and five minutes.
+It's important to note here that most sexual experiences aren't anything like the movies — the average time it takes before a man ejaculates is between 4 and 5 minutes [2].

 What causes early ejaculation?